 Introduction

-gives a short overall picture of your point.
+The introduction to the literary analysis essay outline gives a short overall picture of your point.
 It should include the topic and a description of the structure of the essay.

-Many students prefer composing the introduction later, and this is absolutely alright.
+Many students prefer composing the introduction later, and this is alright.
 After all, once you start writing your claims, you can better view the ultimate form.

-When you first write the introduction, you can always go back to it later to ensure that it is consistent with what you wrote and edit when appropriate.
+When you first write the introduction, you can always go back to it later to ensure it is consistent with what you wrote and edit when appropriate.

 Structure of the paragraph